swagtop/bevy-flake/README.md

 ```
 #### Option 1: Use the template with your preferred rust toolchain provider

+Read more on the benefits and drawbacks of each option [here.](docs/details.md)

 ```sh
 # The default with no cross-compilation:
 nix flake init --template github:swagtop/bevy-flake/dev#nixpkgs